-RAP Faculty Expertise about Race + Arts + Placemaking
+RAP Faculty Research about Race + Arts + Place

 The RAP faculty’s past and present research and activities approach the intersection of race, arts, and urban space that our collaborative seeks to further articulate and develop.
 We come from different disciplines and geographies and seek to learn from each other, from our students, and our communities.
 Below is one way we could categorize our work but there could be many others.
 One hope is that this will help us find connections that will foster more research collaborations and actions.
 Ultimately, we hope to identify critical problems and hopeful possibilities.